Understanding the 5 Love Languages

 Acts of service: These are actions, not physical gifts.
 Examples include having dinner ready when your spouse gets home from work, washing your partner’s car, giving your spouse a foot rub at the end of the day, etc.

-This involves spending time with your partner, either doing an activity or hanging out at home.
+Quality time: This involves spending time with your partner, either doing an activity or hanging out at home.
 Acts of service and quality time are similar in that they are both gifts of time.
 However, quality time involves moments together.
 Acts of service are thoughtful efforts.

 Physical touch: This is physical affection, such as hugging, kissing, holding hands, being intimate, etc.